luisbaez13/tide-bar/readme.md

 # Tide-Bar

-A menu bar app to show todays tides for a region of your choice!
+A menu bar app for MacOS to show todays tides for a region of your choice!

 <img src="readme-imgs/demo.png" alt="drawing" width="400"/>